netnodes/Values/docs/privacy_policy.md

 In cases where Data Subjects use DoorFlow websites or applications directly, DoorFlow is the Data Controller and as such is responsible for gaining explicit or unambiguous consent based on the type of data collected.

-Data Subject requests to purge data collected directly by DoorFlow will be adjudicated by DoorFlow staff.
+Data Subject requests to purge data collected directly by DoorFlow will be adjudicated by DoorFlow staff in liaison with the account holder.

 The GDPR includes provisions that grant Data Subjects portability rights in their personal data.
 Any personal data we store on behalf of Data Controllers belongs to the Data Subjects'.
 We will coordinate with Data Subjects and, as applicable Data Controllers, when requested to delete or port data.
 We provide tools for portability and are continually working to enhance our data export capabilities.